Changissnz/selfinterest/README.md

 The media that is maximalized in masking capability and relatively unrestricted in intention for usage is utilized by its participants that are confident without guarantee.
 Consider the challenge of detecting deception in this kind of media.
-The capabilities have already been maximalized so that there are virtually no available extensions or revisions to that media that could preserve the identity of form for that media, and that particular media is solely designated for use.
+The capabilities have already been maximalized so that there are virtually no available extensions or revisions to that media that could preserve the identity of function for that media, and that particular media is solely designated for use.
 The truth behind lies is guarded by chained defenses, and the relative equality of its members does not enable any member to detect the transmitted lie when analysis is constrained entirely to the realm of that media; this is related to the